Easements in North Carolina Eminent Domain and Condemnation Cases

 If you are wondering about your North Carolina condemnation case or a taking by eminent domain, you should also be wondering about whether you have any easements or might be required to grant an easement to the condemning authority.
 That condemning authority might be the North Carolina Department of Transportation (NCDOT), or perhaps a utility company.
 Most eminent domain cases will involve some type of easement, whether the land owner realizes it or not.
 Property owners affected by the Winston Salem Northern Beltway, Greensboro Urban Loop, Durham East End Connector, or the Charlotte Lynx Blue Line Extension will all have to consider the impact of easements on their condemnation case.

 You should consult with an attorney with the experience and expertise to represent your interests as an owner and protect your legal rights.
-The lawyers at Sever Storey have experience in negotiation and litigation of condemnation cases in North Carolina and other states, and we are dedicated to getting our clients the full value for their land, whether it involves and easement or not.
-Sever Storey is a multi state law firm, and we exclusively represent the rights of landowners.
+The lawyers at Sever Walker Padgitt have experience in negotiation and litigation of condemnation cases in North Carolina and other states, and we are dedicated to getting our clients the full value for their land, whether it involves and easement or not.
+Sever Walker Padgitt is a multi state law firm, and we exclusively represent the rights of landowners.
 We never work on behalf of the organizations taking property through condemnation.
 If you have any questions about easements in North Carolina or about a eminent domain or condemnation matter, contact us for a free consultation.
 You can reach us by phone at 888-318-3761, or our website at www.landownerattorneys.com

-Shiloh Daum, Sever Storey, LLP
+Shiloh Daum, Sever Walker Padgitt, LLP

 Copyright 2013